 Annie Besant, An Autobiography Chapter VII

 She became a popular public speaker, giving lectures across the country.
-In London she became acquainted with Charles Bradlaugh.
-Together they became very close on a personal level, for a time, sharing similar political and religious views.
+In London, she became acquainted with Charles Bradlaugh.
+For a time, they became very close on a personal level, sharing similar political and religious views.
 In 1877, they published a controversial book on birth control.
 The book argued the working class could never be happy until they could limit their number of children.
 This caused a real scandal, especially amongst the religious establishment.
 They were arrested and put on trial; the trial generated significant media coverage, polarising opinions.
-They gained support from liberal politicians, but they could easily have been convicted, but eventually the case was thrown out on a technicality.
+They gained support from liberal politicians; they could easily have been convicted, but eventually, the case was thrown out on a technicality.

 The late nineteenth century was a period of growing working class agitation, increased by poor working conditions and high unemployment.
 In 1887, a mass rally against unemployment was held in Trafalgar Square, at which Annie Besant was a key speaker at the event.
 The rally was disrupted by the police leading to one death and many injuries.
 It was a key moment in the development of greater political awareness of the working class, and was given the term ‘Bloody Sunday’.

-In 1888, London match girls at the Bryant and May’s factory went on strike in protest at the awful working conditions.
-The girls worked long hours for low pay, and were liable to suffer from industrial illnesses such as Phossy Jaw.
+In 1888, London matchgirls at the Bryant and May’s factory went on strike in protest at the awful working conditions.
+The girls worked long hours for low pay and were liable to suffer from industrial illnesses such as Phossy Jaw.
 The strikers asked Annie Besant to help them organise and articulate their views.
 Using her skills and contacts in the Socialist movement, she was able to gain much public sympathy for the striking workers.
-After a week of demonstrations, strikes, and leading 50 girls to parliament, the company gave into the demands of the workers; this lead to improvements in pay and conditions.
+After a week of demonstrations, strikes, and leading 50 girls to parliament, the company gave in to the demands of the workers; this led to improvements in pay and conditions.
 The public sympathy and success of the strike was an important development in the unskilled trades union movement.